Jammu and Kashmir Rifles: Merger With Indian Army

-Due to its valiant actions over the years including 1947-48 operations in Jammu and Kashmir, the Regiment was amalgamated enbloc into the Indian Army on 15 January 1957 without any dilution in rank structure and came to be known as Jammu and Kashmir Regiment.
+Due to its valiant actions over the years including 1947–48 operations in Jammu and Kashmir, the Regiment was amalgamated embloc into the Indian Army on 15 January 1957 without any dilution in rank structure and came to be known as Jammu and Kashmir Regiment.
 In February 1963, the Regiment was redesignated as Jammu and Kashmir Rifles.

-Indo-China War - 1962
+Indo-China War – 1962

 2 and 3 Jammu and Kashmir Rifles participated in 1962 war with China, wherein three Officers, 82 Other Ranks and eight Non Commissioned Employees made supreme sacrifice of their life in Bomdila Sector and the Regiment was awarded with one Mentioned-in-Despatch.

-Indo-Pak War - 1965
+Indo-Pak War – 1965

 Seven of the eleven Battalions of the Regiment (3,4,5,6,7,8 & 9 Jammu and Kashmir Rifles) participated in 1965 war, wherein seven Officers and 167 men were killed in the line of duty.
 9 Jammu and Kashmir Rifles was awarded with the Battle Honour of Asal Uttar and Theatre Honour Punjab for operations in Khem Karan Sector.
 Five persons of the Regiment were decorated.

-Indo-Pak War - 1971
+Indo-Pak War – 1971

 All the 14 Battalions (1 to 14 Jammu and Kashmir Rifles) of the Regiment participated in the 1971 War both at the Eastern and Western fronts.
 76 soldiers of the regiment laid their lives.
 1 Jammu and Kashmir Rifles was awarded with the Battle Honour of Syam Ganj and Theatre Honour East Pakistan during the liberation of Bangladesh.
 12 persons of the Regiment were awarded with gallantry medals.